cocoon2wong/Project-Jocker/README.md

   Indexes of test agents to visualize.
 Numbers are split with `_`.
 For example, `'123_456_789'`.
   The default value is `'all'`.
 - `--draw_results`, type=`str`, argtype=`TEMPORARY`.
-  Controls if draw visualized results on video frames and save as images.
+  Controls whether to draw visualized results on video frames.
 Accept the name of one video clip.
-The codes will first try to load the video according to the path saved in the `plist` file, and if successful it will draw the visualization on the video, otherwise it will draw on a blank canvas.
+The codes will first try to load the video file according to the path saved in the `plist` file (saved in `dataset_configs` folder), and if it loads successfully it will draw the results on that video, otherwise it will draw results on a blank canvas.
 Note that `test_mode` will be set to `'one'` and `force_split` will be set to `draw_results` if `draw_results != 'null'`.
   The default value is `'null'`.
 - `--draw_videos`, type=`str`, argtype=`TEMPORARY`.
-  Controls if draw visualized results on video frames and save as images.
+  Controls whether draw visualized results on video frames and save as images.
 Accept the name of one video clip.
 The codes will first try to load the video according to the path saved in the `plist` file, and if successful it will draw the visualization on the video, otherwise it will draw on a blank canvas.
 Note that `test_mode` will be set to `'one'` and `force_split` will be set to `draw_videos` if `draw_videos != 'null'`.
   The default value is `'null'`.
 - `--epochs`, type=`int`, argtype=`STATIC`.
   Maximum training epochs.
   The default value is `500`.
 - `--force_clip`, type=`str`, argtype=`TEMPORARY`.
-  Force test video clip.
-It only works when `test_mode` is `one`.
+  Force test video clip (ignore the train/test split).
+It only works when `test_mode` has been set to `one`.
   The default value is `'null'`.
 - `--force_dataset`, type=`str`, argtype=`TEMPORARY`.
-  Force test dataset.
+  Force test dataset (ignore the train/test split).
+It only works when `test_mode` has been set to `one`.
   The default value is `'null'`.
 - `--force_split`, type=`str`, argtype=`TEMPORARY`.
-  Force test dataset.
-Only works when evaluating when `test_mode` is `one`.
+  Force test dataset (ignore the train/test split).
+It only works when `test_mode` has been set to `one`.
   The default value is `'null'`.
 - `--gpu`, type=`str`, argtype=`TEMPORARY`.
   Speed up training or test if you have at least one nvidia GPU.
 If you have no GPUs or want to run the code on your CPU, please set it to `-1`.
+NOTE: It only supports training or test on one GPU.
   The default value is `'0'`.
 - `--interval`, type=`float`, argtype=`STATIC`.
-  Time interval of each sampled trajectory coordinate.
+  Time interval of each sampled trajectory points.
   The default value is `0.4`.
 - `--load`, type=`str`, argtype=`TEMPORARY`.
-  Folder to load model.
-If set to `null`, it will start training new models according to other args.
+  Folder to load model (to test).
+If set to `null`, the training manager will start training new models according to other given args.
   The default value is `'null'`.
 - `--log_dir`, type=`str`, argtype=`STATIC`.
-  Folder to save training logs and models.
-If set to `null`, logs will save at `args.save_base_dir/current_model`.
+  Folder to save training logs and model weights.
+Logs will save at `args.save_base_dir/current_model`.
+DO NOT change this arg manually.
+(You can still change the path by passing the `save_base_dir` arg.)
   The default value is `'null'`.
 - `--lr`, type=`float`, argtype=`STATIC`.
   Learning rate.